 - cover up incidents and errors due to fear

-- cut corners or turn a blind eye to safety violations during times of production pressure.
+- cut corners or ignore safety violations during times of production pressure.

 When an employee is intrinsically motivated, they make safe choices because they themselves want to.
 They don’t require monitoring and are more likely to display discretionary effort.